Mufassil Islam: Controversies

 Islam renounced his religion in 2016 and blamed Islamist extremism for his apostasy.
 He later considered himself an apatheist and became a vocal critic of all religions.
 He often used to engage in debates with theologian scholars, including David Wood and Michael Nugent.
 That same year, he posted a YouTube speech condemning the Paris atrocities, and criticizing and opposing the attempts to impose Sharia law and radical Islam in the West.

 Since then, he has faced numerous death threats from radical Islamists, including from ISIS supporters.
 One of his books, The Codex of a Murtad, was published in January 2017 from the UK and was met with criticism from Muslims.
 The book details his journey from being a Muslim preacher to renouncing Islam in 2016 due to the threat of Islamist extremism, also the challenges and dangers he faced as he spoke out against radical Islam and attempted to reform the religion.

 In 2018, Islam announced that he had rejoined the Islamic faith.
 His decision was met with mixed reactions: some praised him for finding his way back to religion, while others have questioned the sincerity of his conversion and accused him of pandering to the demands of his critics.
 He revealed that he does not follow the conventional version of Islam, but a soft reformed unorthodox version.

 In 2019, Mufassil Islam was criticized for his controversial remarks on Rabindranath Tagore and the National Anthem of Bangladesh.
 According to him, Tagore was a 'Hindutwa fanatic' and thus "Tagore's song should not be the national anthem of Bangladesh".

 In 2021, Islam filed a lawsuit against Facebook Ireland Ltd, alleging that the company's failure to remove threatening content and censorship of his account constituted breaches of data protection, privacy, and harassment.
 His case against Facebook was resolved under undisclosed terms.
 Islam has announced that he plans to pursue separate legal action against other social media and online organizations for similar abuse.

 Reporting the incident for The Guardian Weekly, Dan Milmo wrote, "His [Mufassil Islam's] decision to pursue legal action against Facebook and other organizations shows a commitment to ensuring that individuals have the right to express themselves freely and safely online."

-From 2008, Islam been prohibited from being employed by any law firms which the Solicitors Regulation Authority (SRA) regulates.
+Islam has been prohibited from being employed by any law firms which the Solicitors Regulation Authority (SRA) regulates since 2008.Mufassil Islam not ever being a member of SRA in England, finds the prohibition irrelevant.